sagemathinc/cocalc-doc/source/compute_server.rst

 Do I Still Need a License?
 --------------------------

 That is a great question!
 We do not force our users to get a regular license for working with compute servers, but since the CoCalc project is still used for :ref:`file syncing <compute-server-filesystem>` and tracking compute server status, you will have smoother experience if your project has member hosting and sufficient RAM.
-In most cases the `basic license <https://cocalc.com/store/site-license?user=academic&period=monthly&run_limit=1&cpu=1&ram=2&disk=3&uptime=short&member=true>`_ with 2GB RAM, 1 vCPU core, and 3GB disk will work great!
+In most cases the `basic license <https://cocalc.com/store/site-license?user=academic&period=monthly&run_limit=1&cpu=1&ram=2&disk=3&uptime=short&member=true>`_ with 2 GB RAM, 1 vCPU core, and 3 GB disk will work great!

 Creating a Compute Server